NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 # (compare python style function definitions)
 rule sortAndIndex:

-    # The output directive is a (possibly nested) list of desired
+    # The output directive comprise a list of desired output files,
-    # output files, the list items can be named (notice that commas
+    # the list items can conveniently be named (notice that commas are
-    # are required between list items).
-The output directive defines
+    # required between list items).
+The output directive defines wildcards
-    # wildcards inside curly brackets {}; the value of the wildcards
+    # inside curly brackets {}; the value of the wildcards is determined #
-    # is determined when the rule is called either from command-line
+    # when the rule is called either from command-line or by another rule
-    # or by another rule (more about this below).
-If an output folder
+    # (more about this below).
+If an output folder (here "mapped") is
-    # (here "mapped" is missing, snakemake creates it automatically.)
+    # missing, snakemake will create it automatically.)
     output:
         bam = "mapped/{prefix}.bam",
         bai = "mapped/{prefix}.bam.bai"

-    # The input directive is a (possibly nested) list of required
+    # The input directive is a list of required input files, the list
-    # input files, the list items can be named (notice that commas
+    # items can be named (notice that commas are required between list
-    # are required between list items).
-It often contains the wildcards
-    # defined in the output directive.
+    # items).
+It often contains the wildcards defined in the output
+    # directive, and will be substituted for its determined value
     input:
         sam = "mapped/{prefix}.sam",

-    # The shell minimally contains the bash commands needed to
+    # The shell directive minimally contains the bash commands needed to
-    # convert input to output.
-The code should be quoted (use triple
+    # convert the input to the output.
+The code must be quoted (use triple
     # quotes for code blocks and single quotes for single lines).
+    # Informative messages to the user can be included.
     shell:
         """
         echo "Create backup"